Alaska Natives: Effects of Russian colonization

 In addition to changes that came with conscription, the spread of disease also altered the populations of Indigenous communities.
 Although records kept in the period were scarce, it has been said that 80% of the pre-contact population of the Aleut people were gone by 1800.
+The Alaska Native population was first recorded in the 1880 United States census, and it was estimated that the population had declined from 80,000 in 1741 to 33,000 due to disease.
+The population continued to decline until 1910 and it was not until 1947 that this number surpassed the 1880 figure.

 Relationships between Indigenous women and fur traders increased as Indigenous men were away from villages.
 This resulted in marriages and children that would come to be known as Creole peoples, children who were Indigenous and Russian.
 To reduce hostilities with Aleutian communities, it became policy for fur traders to enter into marriage with Indigenous women.
 The Creole population increased in the territory controlled by the Russian American Company.

 The growth of the Russian Orthodox Church was another important tactic in the colonization and conversion of Indigenous populations.
 Ioann Veniaminov, who later became Saint Innocent of Alaska, was an important missionary who carried out the Orthodox Church's agenda to Christianize Indigenous populations.
 The church encouraged Creole children to follow Russian Orthodox Christianity, while the Russian American Company provided them with an education.
+Many Orthodox missionaries, like Herman of Alaska, defended Natives from exploitation.
 Creole people were believed to have high levels of loyalty toward the Russian crown and Russian American Company.
 After completing their education, children were often sent to Russia, where they would study skills such as mapmaking, theology, and military intelligence.
-In the 1850's Russia lost much of its interest on Alaska.
+In the 1850s Russia lost much of its interest in Alaska.

 American colonialism

-Alaska has many natural resources, which, including its gold, caught the attention of the United States.
-In 1867, the United States purchased Alaska from Russia.
-It did not consider the wishes of Native Alaskans or view them as citizens.
-The land that belonged to Alaska Natives was considered to be "open land", which could be claimed by white settlers without redress to the Alaska Natives living there.
-The only schools for Alaska Natives were those founded by religious missionaries.
-Most white settlers did not understand the sophisticated cultures the Alaska Natives had developed to live in that challenging place and considered them to be inferior to European Americans.
-The Americans imposed racial segregation and what were effectively Jim Crow laws applied against the Alaska Natives and treating them as second-class residents.
-Since Jim Crow law were imposed, it led to segregation amongst Alaskan Natives and Americans.
-Buildings would even have signs saying that no natives were allowed.
-There were also segregated schools.
-In 1880, there was a court case where a child was not allowed to attend a school with Americans because his step father was native.
-A child that was part native and part American would only be allowed to attend a school with American children if the family has abandoned their culture.
-This means that they could no longer speak their native language, wear traditional native clothing, be amongst other natives, eat native foods, or practice any native religion.
+Alaska's abundance of natural resources, particularly gold, drew the interest of the United States.
+In 1867, the United States bought Alaska from Russia.
+This purchase happened without considering the opinions of the Native Alaskans, who were not regarded as citizens at the time.
+The land traditionally belonging to Alaska Natives was treated as "open land," allowing white settlers to claim it without providing any compensation or recognition to the Native people living there.
+The only educational opportunities available for Alaska Natives were in schools established by religious missionaries.
+Many white settlers failed to appreciate the complex and well-developed cultures that Alaska Natives had created to thrive in their challenging environment.
+Instead, they viewed them as inferior to European Americans, which aligned with white supremacist ideologies.